astronomer/docs/astro/cli/run-airflow-locally.md

 ## Restart a local Airflow environment

+Restarting your Airflow environment rebuilds your image and restarts the Docker containers running on your local machine with the new image.
+Restart your environment to apply changes from specific files in your project, or to troubleshoot issues that occur when your project is running.

 To restart your local Airflow environment, run:

 ```sh
 astro dev restart
 ```

-This command rebuilds your image and restarts the Docker containers running on your local machine with the new image.
 Alternatively, you can run `astro dev stop` to stop your Docker containers without restarting your environment, then run `astro dev start` when you want to restart.

 ## Stop a local Airflow environment

-Run the following to pause all Docker containers running your local Airflow environment.
+Run the following command to pause all Docker containers and stop running your local Airflow environment.

 ```sh
 astro dev stop
 ```

-Unlike `astro dev kill`, this command does not prune mounted volumes and delete data associated with your local Postgres database.
+Unlike [`astro dev kill`](#hard-reset-your-airflow-environment), this command does not prune mounted volumes and delete data associated with your local Postgres database.
 If you run this command, Airflow connections and task history will be preserved.

-This command can be used regularly with `astro dev start` and `astro dev restart` during local development.
+Use this command when you're finished testing Airflow and you want to stop running its components locally.

 ## View Airflow component logs

 You can use the Astro CLI to view logs for your local Airflow environment's webserver, scheduler, and triggerer.
-This is useful if you want to troubleshoot a specific task instance, or if your environment suddenly stops working after a code change.
+This is useful if you want to troubleshoot a specific task instance, or if your local environment does not run properly after a code change.

 To view component logs in a local Airflow environment, run: